gcallah/hambone/chaps/chap3.md

 Claude spoke first.
 "How you doing, Hampton?"

-[clever answer]
+"I'm about as fine as a three-legged pig can be, given it almost Easter."

-Claude responded, "Hampton, I can't figure out what the hell you saying!"
+Claude responded, "Hampton, I can't never figure out what you on about!"

 Hampton turned to Winthrop.
 "Didn't you used to sing gospel?"